 The WiSE Conference is a celebration of women in engineering academics and careers.
 The day of educational and professional enrichment brings pre-college, undergraduate, and graduate students together with faculty, administrators, and professional women.

-We are sold out for 2016 and no longer taking registrations.
 Please mark your calendars for the February 18, 2017 conference.

 - Opening Address Panel »